Hiring a summer nanny? Payroll and taxes, handled.See how →

 Is GTM Payroll cheaper than HomePay?

 It depends on the tier.
-GTM EasyPay ($70/mo, $840/year) is roughly comparable to HomePay Basic ($708/year) — though EasyPay tacks on an optional year-end add-on.
-To match HomePay Premium's dedicated phone support, you'd step up to GTM HR Platinum ($127/mo, $1,524/year), which is more expensive but bundles year-end and adds workers' comp placement.
+GTM EasyPay ($70/mo, $840/year) is roughly comparable to HomePay Essentials ($708/year).
+To match HomePay Plus's dedicated phone support, you step up to GTM HR Platinum ($127/mo, $1,524/year), which is more expensive but adds a dedicated account manager and workers' comp placement.
 EasyPay has no setup fee; Platinum and Diamond carry a $75 setup fee.

 Does GTM offer workers' compensation for nannies?

 Yes.
-GTM is the only nanny payroll service that places workers' comp policies directly.
-This matters in states like New York, California, and Massachusetts where household employers are required to carry workers' comp coverage.
+GTM places workers' comp policies directly through a partner broker.
+This matters in New York, California, and Massachusetts, where household employers are required to carry coverage above defined work-hour thresholds.

 Is HomePay owned by Care.com?

 Yes.
-HomePay (formerly Breedlove & Associates) was acquired by Care.com and rebranded.
+Care.com acquired Breedlove & Associates in 2012 and rebranded the service as HomePay.
 If you found your nanny through Care.com, HomePay integrates with your existing account.

 What's the cheapest way to handle nanny payroll?

 Self-service tools like NannyKeeper start at $10/month ($100/year on annual billing) and cover all 50 states.
-You get the same tax calculations, W-2 generation, and Schedule H preparation — you just file the forms yourself using the documents and deadline reminders the platform provides.
+You get the same tax calculations, W-2 generation, and Schedule H preparation; you file the forms yourself using the documents and deadline reminders the platform provides.
 That filing takes about 15 minutes per quarter.

 Can I switch from HomePay or GTM mid-year?